 TEM vs. SEM Imaging: What's the Difference?

+Both TEM and SEM imaging technologies use focused electron beams as a source of illumination, meaning that the images produced are at a significantly better resolution than light-based microscopes.
 The key difference between SEM imaging and TEM is that SEM produces an image by detecting secondary or backscattered electrons, whereas TEM uses transmitted electrons to form an image.